-- The identification of a slow, gradual decrease in classical pesticide loads and associated eggshell thinning effects.1 - Increased burdens of new contaminants such as brominated flame retardants.2 - The Peregrines in South Greenland maintain a high productivity 2.9 young/ successful pair, or 1.9 young/occupied territory and 1.7 young/known territory (1981-2016), although in recent years a worrying drop has occurred and only 25% of checked territories have been producing young.
+- The identification of a slow, gradual decrease in classical pesticide loads and associated eggshell thinning effects.1 - Increased burdens of new contaminants such as brominated flame retardants.2 - The Peregrines in South Greenland maintain a high productivity 2.9 young/ successful pair, or 1.9 young/occupied territory and 1.7 young/known territory (1981-2017).
+Over the past few years a worrying drop in productivity were observed, but by 2017 the trend is reversed.
 The high reproduction on average, so far, is to compensate for a high adult (female) turnover of around 25% (1985-2003). - Breeding phenology is gradually shifting towards earlier hatching dates, possibly as a consequence of changing climatic conditions. - Ring recoveries and Geolocator data (see below) reveal that the Peregrines migrate to Latin America - which is probably the source areas of the classical pesticides - whereas the more specific source areas of the new potentially harmful substances are more uncertain.